Capture specific record types

 You will need to capture records of business meetings and conversations if decisions are made or actions are taken.

 Official minutes are usually taken during formal meetings.
-Minutes may not be taken for informal meetings (e.g. brainstorming sessions) or in quick converations (e.g. telephone call, video conference or chat) and decisions or actions will need to be documented in another way.
+Minutes may not be taken for informal meetings (e.g. brainstorming sessions) or in quick conversations (e.g. telephone call, video conference or chat) and decisions or actions will need to be documented in another way.

 - create a summary or file note of the meeting/conversation